Browse Items (37 total)

 Florida's Tribute to Women of the Confederacy Monument

-The idea of erecting a monument to the brave women of the Confederacy began at a reunion of the Florida Division of the United Conferederate Veterans (UCV) at Dignan Park in 1900.
+The idea of erecting a monument to the brave women of the Confederacy began at a reunion of the Florida Division of the United Confederate Veterans (UCV) at Dignan Park in 1900.
 Not until 1909 did the UCV put their plans into action.
 They raised…

-Jefferson Davis Highway marker
+Jefferson Davis Highway Marker

 Jefferson Davis Highway (JDH), named after the Confederacy’s first and only president from 1861-1865, was once meant to be a coast-to-coast highway from Arlington, Virginia to San Diego, California.
 Construction began in 1913 and was funded by the…